-The robot has been filled with a specified amount of grease when leaving the factory.
-Do not mix with other greases, otherwise, the reducer may break down after it is used for a period of time.
+Before leaving the factory, the robot has been filled with a specified amount of grease.
+Please don't mix it with other greases.
+Otherwise, it may cause a breakdown of the reducer after it is used for a period of time.